 There are a number of possible reasons that may cause coughing in dogs, some are more serious than others, so canine coughing is not something that we can ignore.

-If your dog suddenly starts coughing and it is not going away, take her to a vet so that the underlying cause can be identified and dealt with.
+If your dog suddenly starts coughing and it is not going away, take her to a vet so that the vet can find out and treat the underlying cause.

 Types and Causes of Canine Coughing

 Not all coughing is the same.
 Different types of cough often indicate different health problems.
 By learning about the types of cough, we may be able to better understand the possible reason that is causing the cough.